 Even in war not everything is allowed.
 Various means and methods are prohibited, including perfidy, spreading terror, starvation, pillage, hostage taking, reprisals against the civilian population or against non-military objectives, deportation, enforced recruitment of prisoners of war or of protected persons, indiscriminate attacks, and denying protection to persons hors de combat.
-Weapons that cause unnecessary suffering and have indiscriminate effects are also prohibited.
+Weapons that cause unnecessary suffering are expressly prohibited.
 There are a number of conventions that limit the choice of weapons and prohibit the manufacture, stockpiling, transfer and deployment of specific weapons.